Frog by Adam Handling: A Tasting Menu to Dine For (Even If You Came Alone)

 I find a visual breather in JJ Adams’ artwork throughout the restaurant.
 Vibrant, bold, pops of culture with grit.
 My favourite?
 Her Majesty, regal and reimagined.

 Another quick glance around tells me this: Frog by Adam Handling is theatre.
-Entertainment with edible applause.
+Entertainment of edible applause.
 And too, very welcoming of solo diners.

 Balmoral chicken with basil and asparagus follows.
 It's haggis in disguise.
 Technically clever but my least favourite.